Here are some technical details about how New Relic distributed tracing works:

 APM agents have a limit on the number of transactions collected per minute (this can vary, depending on agent) and a limit on the number of spans collected per minute (1000 per agent instance).
 To adhere to these limits, the default number of traces at the trace origin is 10 traces per minute.

 An APM agent spreads out the collection of these 10 traces over a minute in order to get a representative sample over time.
 The exact sampling rate depends on the number of transactions in the previous minute.
 The rate responds to changes in transaction throughput, going up or down.

-A New Relic agent instance has a limit of 1,000 spans per minute.
+An APM language agent instance using head-based sampling has a limit of 1000 spans per minute.
 The agent attempts to keep all spans that are marked to be sampled as part of a distributed trace.

 In many distributed systems, the average microservice may generate 10 to 20 spans per request.
 In those cases, the agent span limit can accommodate all spans chosen, and that service will have full detail in a trace.

 However, some requests to services will generate many spans, and the agent span limit will be reached.
 As a result, some traces will not have full detail for that service.
 One solution to this would be to custom instrument an agent to report less activity and therefore report fewer spans.

 To read about how browser monitoring of trace data may vary from our language agents, see Browser traces.

 If the above sampling methods still result in too much trace data, we may limit incoming data by sampling traces after they're received.
 By making this decision at the trace level, it avoids fragmenting traces (accepting only part of a trace).